 For the details on how to make this appeal, go to Chapter 9 of this booklet (What to do if you have a problem or complaint (coverage decisions, appeals, complaints)).
 The appeals process is a formal process with detailed procedures and important deadlines.
 If making an appeal is new to you, you will find it helpful to start by reading Section 4 of Chapter 9.
 Section 4 is an introductory section that explains the process for coverage decisions and appeals and gives definitions of terms such as "appeal."
 Then after you have read Section 4, you can go to the section in Chapter 9 that tells what to do for your situation:

-- If you want to make an appeal about getting paid back for a medical service, go to Section 5.3 in Chapter 9. - If you want to make an appeal about getting paid back for a drug, go to Section 6.5 of Chapter 9.
+If you want to make an appeal about getting paid back for a medical service, go to Section 5.3 in Chapter 9.